-- 1. Open the "config.txt" file to determine which setting(s) to encrypt. - If an appropriate "config.txt" is not created yet, see Creating Configuration Files via Mass Deployment Utility (on page). - 2.
-Launch a terminal to log in to the CLI of any BCM2 running version 3.2.20 or later.
-See Logging in to CLI. - 3.
+- 1. Open the "config.txt" file to determine which setting(s) to encrypt. - If an appropriate "config.txt" is not created yet, see Creating Configuration Files via Mass Deployment Utility (on page 424). - 2.
+Launch a terminal to log in to the CLI of the device. - 3.
 Type the encryption command and the value of the setting you want to encrypt. - The value cannot contain any double quotes (") or backslashes (\). - If the value contains spaces, it must be enclosed in double quotes.